phianova/todoapp-fatfish/README.md

 ## Thoughts on:

 ### Data storage
 I went with a MongoDB database - partly because of familiarity, but partly because I felt the JSON-style data storage would make more sense for the todo objects than a relational database would.
 However, having wrestled a bit with Mongo's interactions with Serverless, I think on balance I would choose DynamoDB if I did this again!
+This was also my first time using Redux for state management.
+I think had I fully understood its capabilities from the start I would have streamlined my project a bit more in terms of how my API calls were made to update the state.

 ### Auth
-I went with the principle of "never build your own auth" and used Kinde.
-They have a React Native SDK making integration relatively easy and their service works really well if you have a straightforward setup like this one.
+I went with the principle of "never build your own auth" and started out trying to use Kinde, which I've used before.
+They have a React Native SDK and their prebuilt sign-up/sign-in pages work really well if you have a straightforward setup like this one.
+However, it seems their React Native/Expo SDKs are experiencing an ongoing bug at the moment, and they're soon to release a new Expo version.
+Given this (and the fact I immediately encountered said bug), I quickly got to grips with Clerk - which I actually found to be a lot better documented and still very user-friendly.

 ### Automated testing
-I used Jest with Supatest for testing.
+I set up Jest to create snapshot tests and unit tests for my frontend components.
+However, I unfortunately ran into an issue with my Jest configuration such that I wasn't able to get my frontend testing suite to work in time.
+It seems like a well-documented issue but there should be a resolution (see here, and other linked posts on StackOverflow etc: https://github.com/expo/expo/issues/11012), I just unfortunately didn't have time to find it!
+I tested my API endpoints with Supertest.
+Each suite of tests would be run in the respective directory (/app or /api) with `npm run test`.

 ### Monorepo/separate repos
 I went for a monorepo.
 I think it makes sense to have one repo per product - not one repo for an entire company's activities, but one repo for everything to do with a singular product.
 This is partly just for "tidiness" - keeping everything in one place, where you need it, to avoid context switching - but also so that changes to one part of the product can easily be tested for any unintended impacts across the whole scope of the product.